Summer Camp Activities: 26 Fun Ideas for Kids (Indoor + Outdoor)

 7. Campfire Storytelling

 Campfire storytelling is a cherished part of summer camp.
-Campers gather around a fire to share spooky stories and creative possibly embellished personal anecdotes.
+Kids gather to share spooky stories, funny moments, and creative (sometimes embellished) camp adventures.

 Campfire stories make great summer activities.